1-2-3 Come Do Some Candy Heart Activities With Me

 A Sweet Way To Learn!

-Then last night while working on this article, I found cryptogram.com where you can type in up to 11 letters!
+While working on this article, I found cryptogram.com where you can type in up to 11 upper or lowercase letters!
 Wahoo!

-Yay!
 How perfect to make a surprise heart note for all of your students, or allow them keyboard practice, and let them make their own heart or message, in an independent computer-center activity.
-Make one for your sweetie.
-I taped mine on my husband's mirror.
+I even made one for my husband, and taped it to his bathroom mirror.
 He chuckled this morning.

-Some school's 100 Day lands on or close to Valentine's Day make up a 100 Day candy heart as a cute note for students or design an activity around them.
+Some school's 100 Day lands on or close to Valentine's Day I made up a 100 Day candy heart as a cute note for your kiddo's.
+If you want, attach a box of the conversation hearts.

 You can do several things with these.
-Print them off and laminate them.
+Simply use them as anchor charts, or print them off and laminate them.
 Make Memory Match games, put them up on your word wall for February, have students put them in alphabetical order, or have students choose several and make sentences with them.

 Children read their word(s).
 If someone has a bomb card, everyone yells “Kaboom!” and you start over.
 The person holding the bomb, can remain in or be out of the game depending on how you want to play.

-There are many math centers you can do with candy hearts: patterning, guess-timation, (pictured) counting, graphing, measurement etc. I’ve included some fun new skill sheets for you in More Fun With Candy Hearts click on the link to view/print this 33-page mini conversation heart unit.
-Last year’s booklet was Fun With Candy Hearts.
+There are many math centers you can do with candy hearts: patterning, guess-timation, counting, graphing, measurement etc. I've also included puzzles for centers.

 Want some more fun things to do with candy hearts?